Texas City, Texas: Founding

 By 1893, the investors had formed the Texas City Improvement Company (TCIC), which plotted and filed the townsite plan.
 A post office opened in 1893 with Frank B. Davison appointed as the town's first postmaster, to serve about 250 people who had moved there from Minnesota and Michigan.
 TCIC also received permission from the federal government to dredge an eight-foot channel in the bay from Bolivar Roads (at the east end of Galveston Island) to serve Texas City.
 In 1894, the channel was first used commercially.
 TCIC eventually dredged the channel to a 40-foot depth and extended the length of the port to 1.5 mi.
 TCIC also built a 4-mi railroad to the Texas City Junction south of town, where it connected to two other rail lines: Galveston, Houston and San Antonio and Galveston-Houston and Henderson.

 Despite these successes, the TCIC went bankrupt in 1897.
-Its assets were reorganized into two new companies: Texas City Company (TCC), and Texas City Railway Terminal Company (TCRTC).
+Its assets were reorganized and then split into two new companies: Texas City Company (TCC), and Texas City Railway Terminal Company (TCRTC).
 TCC acquired 3,000 city lots and provided water, gas, and electricity to the town.
 TCRTC operated the railroad.
 These companies were chartered on February 4, 1899.

 A grid of streets and avenues was laid out during the 1890s, and houses and other structures began to appear.
 The Davison Home, where the first childbirth in the town took place, was constructed between 1895 and 1897.
 As the TCIC, the TCC, and TCRTC expanded, urbanization expanded.

 Permission was granted in the summer of 1900 to dredge the Texas City channel to a depth of 25 ft.
 The disastrous Galveston Hurricane of 1900 interrupted the project, washing the dredge ashore.
 However, the Texas City port remained open after the storm passed.
 Even before the channel dredging was complete, the first ocean-going ship, SS Piqua, arrived at the port from Mexico on September 28, 1904.
 Dredging was completed March 19, 1905, when the US government opened a customs house in Texas City.
 Port growth progressed rapidly after this, from 12 ships in 1904, to 239 in 1910.

 Texas City Refining Company was chartered in 1908 to build a refinery adjacent to the port facility.
 For several years, it was the only Texas refinery capable of producing the byproducts wax and lubricating oil.
 This facility was later acquired and expanded by Texas oilman Sid Richardson.
 Three more refineries soon followed, making Texas City a major port for deepwater shipping of Texas petroleum products to the Atlantic Coast.